briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

                 The court may suspend the execution of the three-day jail term under this subsection if the court, in lieu of that suspended term, places the offender under a community control sanction pursuant to Ohio R.C.
-2929.25 and requires the offender to attend, for three consecutive days, a drivers' intervention program certified under Ohio R.C.
-5119.38.
+[2929.25][ORC Section 2929.25] and requires the offender to attend, for three consecutive days, a drivers' intervention program certified under Ohio R.C.
+                [5119.38][ORC Section 5119.38].

                 The court also may suspend the execution of any part of the three-day jail term under this subsection if it places the offender under a community control sanction pursuant to Ohio R.C.
-2929.25 for part of the three days, requires the offender to attend for the suspended part of the term a drivers' intervention program so certified, and sentences the offender to a jail term equal to the remainder of the three consecutive days that the offender does not spend attending the program.
+[2929.25][ORC Section 2929.25] for part of the three days, requires the offender to attend for the suspended part of the term a drivers' intervention program so certified, and sentences the offender to a jail term equal to the remainder of the three consecutive days that the offender does not spend attending the program.
 The court may require the offender, as a condition of community control and in addition to the required attendance at a drivers' intervention program, to attend and satisfactorily complete any treatment or education programs that comply with the minimum standards adopted pursuant to Ohio R.C.
 [Chapter 5119][ORC Chapter 5119] by the Director of Mental Health and Addiction Services that the operators of the drivers' intervention program determine that the offender should attend and to report periodically to the court on the offender's progress in the programs.
 The court also may impose on the offender any other conditions of community control that it considers necessary.
 If the court grants unlimited driving privileges to a first-time offender under Ohio R.C.
-4510.022, all penalties imposed upon the offender by the court under subsection (h)(1)A.1. of this section for the offense apply, except that the court shall suspend any mandatory or additional jail term imposed by the court under subsection (h)(1)A.1. of this section upon granting unlimited driving privileges in accordance with Ohio R.C.
+                [4510.022][ORC Section 4510.022], all penalties imposed upon the offender by the court under subsection (h)(1)A.1. of this section for the offense apply, except that the court shall suspend any mandatory or additional jail term imposed by the court under subsection (h)(1)A.1. of this section upon granting unlimited driving privileges in accordance with Ohio R.C.
-                4510.022.
+                [4510.022][ORC Section 4510.022].

             2. _(2)_ If the sentence is being imposed for a violation of subsection (a)(1)F., G., H. or I. or (a)(2) of this section, except as otherwise provided in this subsection, a mandatory jail term of at least three consecutive days and a requirement that the offender attend, for three consecutive days, a drivers' intervention program that is certified pursuant to Ohio R.C.
-5119.38.
+[5119.38][ORC Section 5119.38].
 As used in this subsection, three consecutive days means seventy-two consecutive hours.
 If the court determines that the offender is not conducive to treatment in a drivers' intervention program, if the offender refuses to attend a drivers' intervention program, or if the jail at which the offender is to serve the jail term imposed can provide a drivers' intervention program, the court shall sentence the offender to a mandatory jail term of at least six consecutive days.

                 If the court grants unlimited driving privileges to a first-time offender under Ohio R.C.
-4510.022, all penalties imposed upon the offender by the court under subsection (h)(1)A.2. of this section for the offense apply, except that the court shall suspend any mandatory or additional jail term imposed by the court under subsection (h)(1)A.2. of this section upon granting unlimited driving privileges in accordance with Ohio R.C.
+[4510.022][ORC Section 4510.022], all penalties imposed upon the offender by the court under subsection (h)(1)A.2. of this section for the offense apply, except that the court shall suspend any mandatory or additional jail term imposed by the court under subsection (h)(1)A.2. of this section upon granting unlimited driving privileges in accordance with Ohio R.C.
+[4510.022][ORC Section 4510.022].
-                4510.022.

                 The court may require the offender, under a community control sanction imposed under Ohio R.C.
-2929.25, to attend and satisfactorily complete any treatment or education programs that comply with the minimum standards adopted pursuant to Ohio R.C.
+[2929.25][ORC Section 2929.25], to attend and satisfactorily complete any treatment or education programs that comply with the minimum standards adopted pursuant to Ohio R.C.
 [Chapter 5119][ORC Chapter 5119] by the Director of Mental Health and Addiction Services, in addition to the required attendance at drivers' intervention program, that the operators of the drivers' intervention program determine that the offender should attend and to report periodically to the court on the offender's progress in the programs.
 The court also may impose any other conditions of community control on the offender that it considers necessary.

             3. _(3)_ In all cases, a fine of not less than three hundred seventy- five dollars ($375.00) and not more than one thousand